Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems: Related work

-MROS (Metacontrol for ROS Systems) originally introduced in \cite{bozhinoski_mros_2022} and provided as a framework in \cite{silva_mros_2023} integrates ontologies into the \ac{mapek} loop.
-The ontology combines the analysis and planning component, which provides adaptations to execute based on ontological reasoning on possible adaptations and the current state of the managed system.
+MROS (Metacontrol for ROS Systems), originally introduced in \cite{bozhinoski_mros_2022} and provided as a framework by \textcite{silva_mros_2023} integrates ontologies into the \ac{mapek} loop.
+Their ontology combines the \textit{Analyzing} and \textit{Planning}, which provides adaptations to execute based on ontological reasoning on possible adaptations and the current state of the managed system.
 When applying this to a new use case, a new ontology has to be defined.
-While MROS has good reasoning for resolving uncertainties, it neither handles multiple uncertainties at the same time nor considers the impact of multiple possible adaptations to resolve an issue.
+Although MROS is effective in resolving failures, it neither handles multiple failures at the same time nor considers the impact of multiple possible adaptations to resolve a failure.

 ROSA \cite{silva_rosa_2025} uses a conceptual data model to describe the architecture of the managed system.
-It contains components, constraints, relationships and adaptation plans.
+It contains components, constraints, relationships, and adaptation plans.
 Based on this architectural knowledge, different configurations of the components can be applied.
-The selection of these configurations is performed by a reasoning engine that is built in TypeDB - a database that supports reasoning over a knowledge base.
+The selection of these configurations is performed by a reasoning engine that is built in TypeDB, a database that supports reasoning over a knowledge base.
 This knowledge base includes rules describing how to react to certain constraint violations.
-While ROSA, similar to our approach, selects the nodes to adapt by priority of their robot system goal configurations and the dependencies between \ac{ros} nodes, they do not consider which impact an adaptation has on the system's availability or that there are multiple strategies to resolve an uncertainty.
+Similar to our approach, ROSA selects the components to adapt by priority of their robot system goal configurations and the dependencies between components.
+Meanwhile, they do not consider which impact an adaptation has on the system's availability, which can lead to higher system down times.

-All of the approaches above assume that for every symptom, one predefined strategy resolves the uncertainty and puts the system back into an operational state.
-Our approach includes strategies to resolve not only \revtext{uncertainties} with different criticality levels but also in situations when the responsible \ac{ros} node and therefore the strategy to resolve the uncertainty is not predefined.
-For each application, it can be defined how to prioritize between uncertainties based on the criticality of this uncertainty.
-By categorizing uncertainties into ERROR, WARNING, OK, our approach is able prioritize which uncertainties should be resolved first and which strategy is the one with the highest probability of success.
+All of the above approaches assume that for every failure, one predefined strategy resolves the fault and puts the system back into an operational state.
+Our approach includes strategies to resolve not only failures with different criticality levels but also in situations when the responsible \ac{ros} node and therefore the strategy to resolve the failure is not predefined.
+By categorizing failures into criticality levels and considering dependencies in the system, our approach is able to prioritize which failures should be resolved first and which strategy is the one with the highest probability of success.

-\subsection{\revtext{Root cause analysis}}
+\subsection{Root cause analysis}